 What else?

 Beyond integration and reporting tools, there could be a long list of possible applications integrating to or from Dynamics GP.
-If your environment has any applications or websites around time tracking, payroll/HR, expense reports, payables automation, warehouse management etc., those may be things with an integration point or connection to your GP environment.
-That’s, of course, just a short list of examples of applications I have seen.
+If the environment has any applications or websites around time tracking, payroll/HR, expense reports, payables automation, warehouse management etc., those may be things with an integration point or connection to the GP environment.
+That's, of course, just a short list of examples of applications I have seen.

-Back to SQL, there are SQL scripts you can run to identify what unknown logins have access to and what permissions are granted to the objects (“select” access is one thing (reading data), “insert, update, execute” types of permissions are another thing entirely).
+Back to SQL, there are SQL scripts that can be run to identify what unknown logins have access to and what permissions are granted to the objects ("select" access is one thing (reading data), "insert, update, execute" types of permissions are another thing entirely).
 Non-GP-user logins that have DYNGRP roles are also worth looking at as the DYNGRP roles give VERY broad permissions that typically are not needed if a user just needs access to run a report.
-That’s a whole story for another day!
+That's a whole story for another day!

-Caveat: there are customers that have other applications on the same SQL server instance as GP, which are entirely unrelated to Dynamics GP.
-While this typically isn’t recommended, it also means it could be a little bit harder to identify what logins are used for what purpose.
+Caveat: some customers have other applications on the same SQL server instance as GP, which are entirely unrelated to Dynamics GP.
+While this typically isn't recommended, it also means it could be a little bit harder to identify what logins are used for what purpose.
 Seeing what has a server role like sysadmin (access to all databases) and what has specific user mapping to any of the GP databases is important.

 Summary